Crime scene getaway: Vehicle

 A motor vehicle, commonly referred to as a getaway car, is frequently used by the offender to flee the scene of a crime.
 Getaway cars are prevalent in major crimes such as bank robberies and homicides.
 Very frequently, but not always, a getaway car is stolen and is abandoned soon after the crime, in the hope that the vehicle cannot be traced to the offender.

 If the vehicle does not belong to the driver and is quickly abandoned, a trace may not be possible without examination of forensic evidence.
-In some cases, the offender may go to extreme measures to discard the getaway vehicle in order to hide his 'tracks' by dumping it in a river or secluded park, and/or setting it on fire; while this may not make solving the crime impossible, it can make the effort more difficult for law enforcement.
+In some cases, the offender may go to extreme measures to discard the getaway vehicle in order to hinder investigations by dumping it in a river, lake or a deeply secluded forest, and/or setting it on fire or even bringing the vehicle to a scrapyard or a chop shop; while this may not make solving the crime impossible, it can make the effort more difficult for law enforcement.
 The criminal investigation can be further complicated by the use of multiple getaway vehicles, which can confuse eyewitnesses, as well as creating multiple places to investigate: each vehicle is a new crime scene.
 In Forensics for Dummies, the rookie is reminded: "At a minimum, the crime scene includes ...
 Areas from which the site can be entered, exited, or even escaped...."